 Beneath his loud blustering, Ken Douglas invariably directed unions to move rightwards.
 Big issues during the Douglas years were the government/union “Compact” – which restricted wage growth; the Labour Relations Act, which restricted the ability to strike; Workplace Reform; and the National Party’s imposition of the Employment Contracts Act (ECA).
 In all those struggles, and in others, Douglas consistently compromised right up to the point of capitulation.
 Whether a general strike against the Employment Contracts Act would have been able to kill the bill, we’’ll never know, because Douglas successfully talked other union leaders out of taking action.
 What we do know, only too well, is the role Douglas played in creating the ECA’s replacement.
 His first attempt was the infamous Workplace Relations Bill, which retained the anti strike laws of the National Party’s ECA.

 At the time I wrote to Douglas arguing: “It’s incomprehensible to me how an experienced union leadership can put up a proposal to a future government which allows workers to be jailed, sued and fined, and yet that’s what the ERB unambiguously calls for.
-It’s bewildering to read a proposal for a labour law restricting the right to strike, when that proposal is put top by the union side.”
+It’s bewildering to read a proposal for a labour law restricting the right to strike, when that proposal is put up by the union side.”
 Douglas replied, describing his WRB as “alternative legislation that builds on the core conventions of the ILO” and simply ignored all my points about the right to strike.
 Today, 9 years later, the same anti-strike restrictions remain law in the Labour Party’s Employment Relations Act, which Douglas also supported.

 This sell-out style of CTU leadership provoked increasing union discontent.
 In 1998 the Service Workers Union complained: “The CTU has continued to seek to influence policy in government forums rather than adopt an active campaigning role with a diverting of resources towards this.
 There is a perceived reluctance on the part of the CTU to participate in large scale campaigns which could change the climate, be catalytic events and lead to the downfall of the government.”